Study Validation and User Acceptance

-Summary of what will be validated from the documents above:
+Topics that will get validated from the exported files above:

 • Form-level conditional actions